My last post was a reader survey, because I wanted to know what kinds of specific things you wanted to hear from me, so I can serve you better!

 Color Psychology Basics

 Every color has positive AND negative associations with it.
-Be aware of each general association, and choose colors that will have the most positive impact for the audience, wherever possible.
+Be aware of each general association, and choose colors that will have the most positive impact for your audience, wherever possible.

 Whether that association becomes positive or negative when you use it in the branding, completely depends upon how you use it in the design.